wintere/introhpc-archive/advanced-slurm/lesson.md

 Memory Efficiency: 5.91% of 100.00 MB
 ```

-While we requested 4 times as many CPU cores, the Python code called
+Through Slurm allocated 4 cores, the
+script `compute_pi.py` does not distribute work among the additional cores because
-by the Slurm job is not parallelized.
+the code is not designed to take advantage of them.
+It *always*
-As a single-threaded, serial job, it cannot exploit
+computes digits one at a time using a single CPU core; it is not
-any additional CPU resources.
-Therefore, the job's CPU-effeciency
+parallelized.
+The job's CPU-effeciency
-goes from 97.5% to 23.85%, and it completes no faster.
+goes from 97.5% to 23.85% because it only uses one of the four
+cores.

 This isn't to dismiss the power of parallel computing.
 Additional CPU cores make jobs that *leverage* them complete